Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 1. Overnight Funds

-These funds invest in overnight securities with maturity of 1 business day.
+These funds invest in overnight securities with a maturity of 1 business day.
 You may keep your investments in these funds for as long as you like but the asset of the fund is invested in overnight securities.
 These funds make gains through the interest only, due to such a small maturity period of the securities held.
 They are among the safest mutual funds, but at the same time their returns are also the lowest among debt mutual funds

 Risk Involved: These funds are one of the safest when it comes to mutual funds.
 The credit risk in these funds is among the lowest and the interest rate risk is almost zero.